Rajmalbasha/oggy_removed/README.md

+# Collections Exercise
-Removed 'oggy' from the list of strings
+Removed 'oggy' from the list of strings.